csparker247/csparker247.github.io/content/_index.md

+---
+title: C. Seth Parker
+subtitle: Digital restoration researcher and programmer at the University of Kentucky EduceLab
+---

 I'm a programmer and researcher working for the [EduceLab](http://cs.uky.edu/dri) at the University of Kentucky.
 I'm interested in computer vision, graphics, machine learning, and the films of Whit Stillman.

 Curriculum Vitae ([PDF](curriculum-vitae.pdf))